(This article was originally published on the 19th July 2019 and updated on the 4th August 2020).

 The psychology of debt-ridden individuals may be confusing at times.
 Instead of working to reduce debts, the tendency is to finish off the credit limit when it nears the maximum.
 Bad debt is staring you in the face.
 Accumulated debt is the result of a series of debts and non-payments.
 The remedy is to pay outstanding debts and not acquire new ones.

 7. Always go for the good debts

 If you need extra cash to pay for or invest in something of value like home equity, tuition fee, and a business venture among others, then borrowing is warranted.
 A good debt would be a personal loan that offers the lowest interest rate and flexible payment terms.
 Be wary of using credit cards that charge exorbitant interest rates.

-Before taking on a personal loan, be sure you’ve assessed your cash flows and capacity to make prompt payments.
-Always go for the good debts.
+Before taking on a personal loan, be sure you have assessed your cash flows and capacity to make prompt payments.
+Always go for the good debts like debt consolidation.
 Never abuse your credit privileges by taking on a bad debt that converts into a financial burden.

 8. Do not borrow to keep up with the status of others